Tidykiwi/turners-discovery/README.md

-Mission Ready Advanced Software Developer Accelerator project.
+React/Node/Express single page application that uses the IBM Watson Discovery service to query a specific selection of data.

-Mission 3 - React/Node/Express single page application that uses the IBM Watson Discovery service to query a specific selection of data.
+Completed during studying 'Advanced Software Development' at Mission Ready, New Zealand.

 NOTE: DOES NOT INCLUDE THE .env file with DISCOVERY_APIKEY